matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 # Cross-chain governance

-This tutorial shows you how to implement communication between L1 and L2 using the following examples:
+This tutorial shows you how to implement communication between L1 and L2 with the following example:

+- A **governance** smart contract is deployed on layer 1.
+This contract has a function that can request a transaction on zkSync layer 2.
 - A **counter** smart contract is deployed on zkSync layer 2.
 The contract stores a number that can be incremented by calling the `increment` method.
-- A **governance** smart contract is deployed on layer 1.
-This contract increments the number in the counter contract on zkSync.
+The goverance contract on layer 1 calls this function.

 ## Prerequisites